Design

 Manoeuvring under engine

+what its all about.
 Second of all, the propwalk is unbelievable.
 She's a leftie, which means she pulls to starboard when going astern.
 But if you know how to anticipate this, you can actually benefit.
 Using the propwalk I can turn her around on the spot.
 But mooring her to port takes a lot of seamanship.
+The fact that she's powered by a one cylinder Volvo Penta 2001 doesn't improve the noise either.
+The engine causes quite a lot of vibrations.
+Checking the engine mounts is a annual job.
+But that goes for all engines.
+On the other hand, the engine practically runs on drops.
+About 1l of fuel per hour. |

+The Cockpit The cockpit has room for four people, five when in racing mode.
+The well isn't as wide as on yachts of a more recent design, but this just improves your ability to brace your legs.
 The first thing you notice is the fact that the main genoawinch is situated in the middle of the cockpit bench.
 My first impression was that this is the worst place to put a winch.
 I immediately had visions of bruised shins.
 In fact, I wouldn't want it any other way now.
 Trimming the headsail is as easy a putting your magazine down, and giving the two-speed winch a few turns.
 No more having to go down to the leeward side, leaning out and running the risk of getting clobbered by a rogue wave.
 All is done from the safety of the cockpit.
 Racing is another matter, though.
 Since there is no dedicated winch for each sheet, the windward sheet has to be removed completely before the leeward sheet can be applied.
 Co-ordination is the keyword here.
+The traveller was originally trimmed with stoppers.
+But this was difficult to regulate under heavy sail.
+So I replaced it with blocks and cleats.
+It now functions excellently. |

 The 14mm sheet is run through a 4-to-1 purchase.